Foundation Program Study Class

 FOUNDATION PROGRAM TEACHER JOE GAUTHIER

 Joe Gauthier is a Buddhist teacher in the New Kadampa Tradition.
-He is currently a Teacher at Lamrim Kadampa Buddhist Center in Davenport, Iowa.
+He is currently the Resident Teacher at Lamrim Kadampa Buddhist Center in Davenport, Iowa.
 Lamrim Center is part of a worldwide network of Buddhist Centers that are located in over 40 different countries.
 Joe has been studying and practicing Buddhist meditation for over 15 years under the compassionate guidance of his Spiritual Guide, Venerable Geshe Kelsang Gyatso.

 Before coming to Iowa, Joe studied and taught in several locations throughout the world, including Manjushri Centre in England and at Buddhist Centers in Taiwan, Holland and Madison, Wisconsin.
 Joe is known and loved by his students for his intense faith in the BuddhaDharma, his extensive knowledge of the teachings and his ability to put Dharma in the context of everyday life.